D-Arijit57/Rakshachakra/README.md

 ## 🧠 **Core Innovation: Behavioral Biometrics Engine**

 ### **What We Monitor**
-Our system continuously captures and analyzes multiple behavioral dimensions:
+The system continuously captures and analyzes multiple behavioral dimensions:

 #### 📱 **Touch Dynamics**
 - **Pressure Patterns**: How hard you press the screen